cognitedata/deploy-functions-oidc/README.md

 The first function, `example_function1`, implements a basic echo capability and prints and sends back any content it receives.
 The second, `example_function2` implements an "A+B problem" solver and has expectations for the `data` it receives, which then might raise an exception.
 The last example just shows how you can use the `logging` module in Python without causing problems with Functions.

 * Each function' folder contains `requirements.txt`.
 You can use that file to add extra dependencies that your code is depending on.
-By default you have a newer version of `cognite-sdk` installed, but it doesnt hurt to be specific here!
+By default you have a newer version of `cognite-sdk` installed, but it doesn't hurt to be specific here!
 * Each function's folder contains a `schedules` folder where you can put your files that define your schedules.
 By default we have added a file here called `master.yaml` which will be used whenever you merge a PR to `master` (read more in the "deployment" section).
 If you don't need any schedules for a specific function, just delete it!
 * Each function's folder contains a `function_config.yaml` file where you can specify most configuration parameters (per function).
 These parameters are extracted and used by the Github Workflow files during deployment (read more in the "build and deployment" section).

 ## Tests

 You can find the corresponding folder in `tests`, tagget with `unit` for each function.
-Unit tests are supposed to validate the behavior of your `handle` function, without the need for actual deployment.
+Unit tests are supposed to validate the behaviour of your `handle` function, without the need for actual deployment.
 Good coverage of tests will speed up your deployment and ensure that your logic behaves as expected if someone decides to make any change.

 * Each test folder for function contains `conftest.py` with predefined fixtures and helpers to accelerate your test development.
 * Each test folder may have an infinite number of files with tests.
-You can separate all tests into different files based on your favorite classification
+You can separate all tests into different files based on your favourite classification
-* When you create a PR, by default, each function runs its correspondig unit-tests *and* any tests in the common/shared folder.
+* When you create a PR, by default, each function runs its corresponding unit-tests *and* any tests in the common/shared folder.

 ### Run tests locally
 To run all unit tests for the function `example_function2` locally, execute the following command in your terminal: